 Bike Course Preview (T2)

 Riding the Tri for a Cure Course is always great training.
-The better you know the course for race day, the better prepared you are. sheJAMs along with Portland Velo Group Members will be there to lead the way!
+The better you know the course for race day, the better prepared you are. sheJAMs will be there to lead the way as we bike the full 15 mile course!
 We will also practice (T2) Transition for those of you doing the event as an individual so bring your running shoes.

 Location: SMCC, Lot B

 The Tri For the Cure run clinics are focused on previewing the run course.
 Come on out to SMCC and run the course.
-This will be a fun run.
+This will be a fun run of the full 3.1 mile course.

 Location: SMCC, Lot B